AI compute market signals and learning

 Plain-English definition

 GPUs, TPUs, and custom ASICs are all AI accelerators — chips built to run the heavy math behind training and inference.
 GPUs (graphics processing units, the type most widely used for AI today) are flexible and broadly supported.
-TPUs (tensor processing units) and other custom ASICs (application-specific integrated circuits, including hyperscaler silicon and inference-focused startup chips) are purpose-built for particular AI workloads, trading general flexibility for efficiency on the work they target.
+TPUs (tensor processing units, Google's purpose-built accelerator) and other custom ASICs (application-specific integrated circuits — including hyperscaler silicon such as AWS Trainium and Inferentia, and inference-focused startup chips from vendors like Cerebras and Groq) are purpose-built for particular AI workloads, trading general flexibility for efficiency on the work they target.

 Why it matters